iamdominic2/Perturbing-penance/README.md

 ## CONTROLS
 Arrow keys to move (You can move diagonally, and through corners)<BR>
-Z to attack (face an enemy with D before attacking! you can attack through corners)<BR>
+Z to attack (face an enemy with D before attacking! you can attack through corners) or to select an item in the Inventory. <BR>
 X+Z to step in place (hp still regenerates)<BR>
 I or C to open/close inventory<BR>
 X to exit out of inventory selection menu (when you select an item) or move without picking up items<BR>